PankajRodage/Housing-Data-Analysis/README.md

 # Installation:
 Programming languages: Python

-Data analysis and visualization libraries: Pandas, NumPy, Matplotlib, Seaborn, Plotly

-Machine learning libraries: Scikit-learn
+Data analysis and visualization libraries: Pandas, NumPy, Matplotlib, Seaborn, Plotly Machine learning libraries: Scikit-learn
-Data visualization tools: Tableau, Power BI, or equivalent Domain knowledge of housing market and real estate industry Data cleaning and preprocessing
+Data visualization tools: Tableau, Power BI, or equivalent Domain knowledge of housing market and real estate industry
+1. Data cleaning and preprocessing
-Exploratory data analysis (EDA) using statistical and visualization techniques Feature engineering using domain knowledge and statistical methods Modeling using machine learning algorithms (e.g., linear regression, decision trees, random forests) Model evaluation using metrics (e.g., mean absolute error, R-squared) Visualization using interactive tools (e.g., Tableau, Power BI)
+2. Exploratory data analysis (EDA) using statistical and visualization techniques
+3. Feature engineering using domain knowledge and statistical methods
+4. Modeling using machine learning algorithms (e.g., linear regression, decision trees, random forests)
+5. Model evaluation using metrics (e.g., mean absolute error, R-squared)
+6. Visualization using interactive tools (e.g., Tableau, Power BI)

 # Usage:
+1. A comprehensive report detailing the findings and insights from the analysis
+2. A set of interactive visualizations to communicate results to stakeholders
+3. A Python notebook or R script containing the code for data cleaning, feature engineering, modeling, and visualization
+4. A presentation summarizing the key findings and implications for stakeholders